Paul Bartlett Ré

 Paul Ré (pronounced Ray) was born in 1950 in Albuquerque, NM where he still resides.
 He earned a Bachelor’s Degree in physics with honors (fifth in class) from Caltech in 1972; this has served him well as an artist expressing the beauty of science.
 Paul has been acclaimed by art critics as "a virtuoso of the pencil" for his art of "quiet greatness and noble simplicity."
 In 13 states, he has had 22 solo exhibits including those at the UNM Jonson Gallery, Albuquerque Museum, Triangle Gallery, Wichita Museum, Sumter Gallery, J. B. Speed Museum, the Colorado Springs Museum and the Karpeles Museum.
 His traveling exhibition of Touchable Art for the Blind and Sighted has been shown 18 times in North America.
 A documentary film on his Touchable Art was produced by SCETV in 1990 and a companion book was created.
 He is now making a second tactile exhibit, Inspired By Nature, which is dedicated to environmental conservation.
 In 1993, his monograph The Dance With The Pencil: Serene Art by Paul Ré was published.
 The Journal of the Print World reviewed it as "one of the outstanding art books of the year."
 His writings and art appear in Leonardo 13-2, 14-2 and 15-2, The Journal of Visual Impairment, New America, Spirit (7 covers and poems), La Mamelle and Design Journal.
 Significant articles about his work are included in Contemporary Graphic Artists III, Spirit Of Enterprise: The 1990 Rolex Awards and other reference volumes.
 His art has been highly regarded by artists Georgia O’keeffe, Raymond Jonson, and Ed Garman; Nobel Laureates Subrahmanyan Chandrasekhar, Richard Feynman, and Roger Sperry plus a diversity of individuals.
 Also an accomplished guitarist, poet and humorist he is editing his collected poems The Iris Ballet and compiling his 52 volumes of aphorisms and micro–essays into The Recycled Dictionary.
 He greatly enjoys walking and meditating in nature.

-2022 Winner of the Paul Ré Peace Prize:
+2024 Winner of the Paul Ré Peace Prize:

-2022 Lifetime Achievement Awardees:
+2024 Lifetime Achievement Awardees:

-2022 Emerging Promoter of Peace Awardee:
+2024 Emerging Promoter of Peace Awardees:

 References